Kernel Density Machines: Applications

-For $p_\star=1$, the hypothesis \eqref{nullh} is equivalent to $\Q=\Pa$, which is the same hypothesis as studied in \citet{pfisteretal17}.
-Then the sample variable $u_\lambda$ in \eqref{ulamhyp} is the scaled difference $S_\Q^\ast \bm 1 - S_\Pa^\ast \bm 1$ between the sample kernel mean embeddings of $\Q$ and $\Pa$.
+For ${p}=1$, the hypothesis \eqref{nullh} is equivalent to $\Q=\Pa$, which is the same hypothesis as studied in \citet{pfisteretal17}.
+Then the sample variable $u_\lambda$ in \eqref{ulamhyp} in the proof of Theorem~\ref{lthmnullh} is the scaled difference $S_\Q^\ast \bm 1 - S_\Pa^\ast \bm 1$ between the sample kernel mean embeddings of $\Q$ and $\Pa$.
 As a corollary of Theorem~\ref{lthmnullh} we thus recover the kernel two-sample test of \citet{gre_etal_12} as a special case, connecting their maximum mean discrepancy approach \citep[][Theorem 5]{gre_etal_12} with the Hilbert--Schmidt independence criterion \citep[][Proposition 1]{pfisteretal17}.
+The Gamma approximation in \ref{lthmnullh4} has been suggested by \citet{gre_bou_smo_sch_05,pfisteretal17}.
+It remedies the situation where the test statistic \eqref{eq:teststat} is numerically unstable for eigenvalues $w_i$ that are close to zero.

-\subsection{Conditional Distribution Estimation}
+\subsection{Conditional distribution estimation}

 As a second application, we obtain a novel, consistent estimator of conditional distributions.
 Thereto, we assume that $\Zcal=\Xcal\times\Ycal$ is the product of two countably generated measurable spaces $\Xcal$ and $\Ycal$, and consider random variables $X$ and $Y$ with values in $\Xcal$ and $\Ycal$.
 We denote by $\Pa_X$, $\Pa_Y$ and $\Pa_{(X,Y)}$ their marginal and joint distributions, and set $\Pa\coloneqq\Pa_X\otimes\Pa_Y$ and $\Q\coloneqq\Pa_{(X,Y)}$.
 Assumption \eqref{assu1} then reads